 Scientists believe that methane, a chemical that on Earth is strongly tied to life, could stem from micro-organisms that either became extinct millions of years ago and left gas frozen below the planet's surface, or that some methane-producing organisms still survive.

-Schiaparelli is scheduled to reach the atmosphere of Mars on Wednesday, usinguse a parachute and thrusters to slow its descent from a speed of nearly 21,000 kilometres per hour before touching down on the planet's surface.
+Schiaparelli is scheduled to reach the atmosphere of Mars on Wednesday, using a parachute and thrusters to slow its descent from a speed of nearly 21,000 kilometres an hour, before touching down on the planet's surface.
 Entry, descent and landing will take less than six minutes.

 The second part of the ExoMars mission, delayed to 2020 from 2018, will deliver a European rover to the surface of Mars.
 It will be the first with the ability to both move across the planet's surface and drill into the ground to collect and analyse samples.

-The cost of the ExoMars mission to ESA, including the second part due in 2020, is expected to be about $1.4bn.
+The cost of the ExoMars mission to the European Space Agency, including the second part due in 2020, is expected to be about $1.4bn.